m-millions/add-new-promo-codes/README.md

     node add-discount-codes.js 1 511 0 2015 05 01 2015 05 14

-(4) interact with mongo at the command line to verity new discount codes have been added to the
+(4) interact with mongo at the command line to verify that the new discount codes have been successfully added to the promocode collection

 WHAT the CODE DOES